xeusteerapat/feature-sliced-se-commu/slides.md

 layout: default
 ---

-# What is Feature Sliced Architecture?
+# What is Feature Sliced Design?

-A methodology for organizing frontend code that:
-- Focuses on business domains (features)
-- Enforces strict boundaries
-- Promotes modular design
-- Makes codebases more maintainable
+An architectural methodology for scaffolding front-end applications.
+Simply put, it's a compilation of rules and conventions on organizing code.
+The main purpose of this methodology is to make the project more understandable and stable in the face of ever-changing business requirements.

 ---
 layout: default